-The Group's liabilities for annual leave and long service leave are included in other long term benefits as they are not expected to be settled wholly within twelve months after the end of the period in which the employees render the related service.
+The Group's liability for long service leave is included in other long term benefits as they are not expected to be settled wholly within twelve months after the end of the period in which the employees render the related service.
 They are measured at the present value of anticipated future wage and salary levels, experience of employee departures and periods of service, and are discounted at rates determined by reference to market yields at the end of the reporting period on high quality corporate bonds.
 Changes in measurement of the liability are recognised in profit and loss.